digitaltrails/vdu_controls/Lux-metering.md

 command line.
 The requirements for the two scripts are available on all major Linux distributions.

-Both scripts are similar in their approach:
+The scripts are similar in their approach:
 1. capture a still image,
 2. compute the average image-brightness for the captured image (0..255),
 3. consult a table of image-brightness to lux mappings,